saurabhchalke/stackup/apps/docs/docs/guides/useroperation-calldata.md

 ## Sending instructions to an ERC-4337 wallet

 The above overview is a high level take of the data field, but what does it look like in practice?
-In order to start sending generic instructions to an ERC-4337 wallet, you'll need to implement the following interface on the smart contract:
+In order to start sending generic instructions to an ERC-4337 wallet, you'll need to implement an interface like this on the smart contract:

 ```solidity
 interface ExecutableWallet {